 As soon as I posted my introduction, I could see other people had posted their content only seconds before.

 This is not a stagnant site.
 People are posting in real time.
-Definitely, an engaged as well as a driven community.
+Definitely, this is an engaged as well as a driven community.

 Within 37 minutes, I already had 6 upvotes to my introductory post and 6 comments welcoming me.
 A GIF of an animated monkey even showed up to wish me well in the community.

 Clearly, this is an engaged, growing, dynamic site.

 What about you?
 Are you ready to Steemit?

 I look forward to your views.
 Is Steemit a site you’d consider using?